krux02/ast-pattern-matching/readme.md

     expressions is expected to evaluate to a ``NimNodeKind`` or ``set[NimNodeKind]`` and is used to mach the kind for an expression.

+## Examples

+when you pass a second argument to mach as, as in the following example with `matchErrors`, this identifier will be usable in the _else_ branch as a name for all error kinds.
+But please use this error type only for debugging purpose.
+If for the sake of nice error messages the type has to chage, it will be changed, please don't rely on the strucuture of this type.

     matchAst(arg, matchErrors):
     of <pattern>: # branch A